IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :end-before: END initialState

-Given these definitions, the framework can predict the expected model state after any sequence of :hsobj:`Plutus.Contract.Test.ContractModel.Action`.
+Given these definitions, the framework can predict the expected model state after any sequence of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`.

 Generating Actions
 ^^^^^^^^^^^^^^^^^^

 The last step, before we can actually run tests, is to tell the framework how to *generate* random actions.
-We do this by defining the :hsobj:`Plutus.Contract.Test.ContractModel.arbitraryAction` method, which is just a QuickCheck generator for the :hsobj:`Plutus.Contract.Test.ContractModel.Action` type.
+We do this by defining the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.arbitraryAction` method, which is just a QuickCheck generator for the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` type.
 It gets the current model state as a parameter, so we can if need be adapt the generator depending on the state, but for now that is not important: we just choose between making a payment from a random wallet, and invoking :hsobj:`Plutus.Contracts.Tutorial.Escrow.redeem` from a random